cloud-gov/cg-site/_kbarticles/2025-03-27-monitoring-app-metrics-opensearch.md

 A CPU usage figure above 100% is not necessarily problematic.
 The more important metric for identifying issues is CPU entitlement, which is [a formula Cloud Foundry uses to determine how much CPU your application **is allowed to use** from the host VM based on its memory capacity][container metrics].

 If the CPU entitlement figure exceeds 100% for any application instance, then the instance is effectively borrowing spare CPU resources from the host VM.
-Since applications are regularly redistributed across the available host VMs, the amount of spare CPU capacity available on the VM can change, so any instances of CPU entitlement above 100% should be treated as an indication of insufficient application resources and addressed appropriately.
+Since applications are regularly redistributed across the available host VMs, the amount of spare CPU capacity available on the VM can change, so any instances of CPU entitlement above 100% should be treated as an indication of insufficient application resources and addressed appropriately by adding more instances or allocating more memory.

 [Cloud Foundry provides a `cf` CLI plugin for determining if any of your application instances are exceeding their CPU entitlement](https://docs.cloudfoundry.org/loggregator/container-metrics.html#cpu-entitlement).